Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Time based query/README.md

 ## How it works

 1. An instance of `AGSServiceFeatureTable` is created by passing a URL to the REST endpoint of a time-enabled service.
 Time-enabled services will have TimeInfo defined in the service description.
 This information is specified in ArcMap or ArcGIS Pro prior to publishing the service.
-2. The `featureRequestMode` of the `ServiceFeatureTable` is set to `manualCache`, so that the developer can control how and when the feature table is populated with data.
+2. The `featureRequestMode` of the `AGSServiceFeatureTable` is set to `manualCache`, so that the developer can control how and when the feature table is populated with data.
 3. An `AGSFeatureLayer` is created by passing in the instance of the `AGSServiceFeatureTable`.
 4. An `AGSTimeExtent` object is created by specifying start and end date/time objects.
 5. Apply the `AGSTimeExtent` to an `AGSQueryParmaters` object.